ericcombiolab/SpaMV/README.md

 ## Installation

-1) Create and activate a conda environment with python 3.12
+1) Create and activate a conda environment with python 3.12 and r-base

 ```
-conda create -n spamv python==3.12
+conda create -n spamv python==3.12 r-base
 conda activate spamv
 ```